 Microwaving one at a time, bake them for 1 minute and 30 seconds to start.
 If they don't seem almost cooked, put them bake in for another 10-15 seconds.
 1 minute 30 seconds was perfect for me, but every microwave is different.
 You don't want to overbake your mug cake either, so it's better to underbake at first.

 This recipe makes 2 mug cakes!
 You can cut the recipe in half to make one, or double to make 4!

 There are a few ways to do this.
 If you know you want to make these in a day or two, stick your bananas in a brown paper bag and let them sit in there to ripen more quickly.

 If you are in a pinch, turn your oven on to 300 degrees F, put your bananas on a baking sheet, and bake for about 20-30 minutes.
 Your bananas will turn dark brown/black and will be squishy to the touch.
 Let them cool completely before using them in the recipe.

 Absolutely!
 Your microwave cooks those little cakes just as your oven would, only a tiny bit faster.
 I do advise eating them right away (aka not making them super ahead of time).
 Mug cakes are meant to be a want-cake-now, eat-cake-now kind of recipe!

 Your mug cake will deflate a bit once it stops cooking, but don't worry about that- It's normal!

-If you aren't planning on eating these immediately, you can take cover the mug and store in the fridge for only a few days.
+If you aren't planning on eating these immediately, you can take cover the mug and store it in the fridge for a few days.
 You can reheat it in the microwave for 10-15 seconds before eating.